usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 > &#128226; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide

-Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the petstore API.
+Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the swagger petstore API.

 First you will setup the kubernetes `Configmap` providing the [OpenAPI specification](https://swagger.io/docs/specification/v3_0/basic-structure/) for the swagger petstore API used by the USP Core WAAP instance to validate requests: